Diagnosis and inflammation

 A noninvasive option to differentiate IBD and IBS

 Inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS) are both common and tough to differentiate.
-However, because IBD and IBS are very distinct conditions with contrasting treatment strategies, differentiating between the two is essential in patients who present with symptoms that generate clinical suspicion.
+However, because IBD and IBS are distinct conditions with contrasting treatment strategies, differentiating between the two is essential in patients who present with symptoms that generate clinical suspicion.

 Calprotectin, an indirect marker of intestinal inflammation, is a first-line testing option that can help differentiate between IBD and IBS.

 Diagnosis of Crohn's disease and ulcerative colitis through serologic testing

 At Mayo Clinic, serologic testing for IBD is only used when a diagnosis of IBD has been made using modalities such as flexible sigmoidoscopy or colonoscopy with mucosal biopsies and radiographic studies, but where the results do not clearly differentiate between ulcerative colitis and Crohn’s disease.

 Our serology panel, which is based on significant peer-reviewed literature, examines only the characteristic patterns of antibodies with demonstrated clinical utility: